-While most common therapy in our Kelowna clinic is acupuncture, we also provide a large number of other natural therapies for your healing journey.
+The only Provincially Regulated therapy in our Kelowna clinic is acupuncture, we also inject a number of non-regulated natural therapies into your healing journey as needed.

 Touch for Health